Core and Visiting Faculty

 Denise Duhamel

-Denise Duhamel (Poetry and Creative Nonfiction) is, most recently, the author of Second Story (University of Pittsburgh Press, 2021) and Scald (Pittsburgh, 2017).
+Denise Duhamel (Poetry and Creative Nonfiction) is, most recently, the author of Pink Lady (Pitt Poetry Series, 2025), Second Story (Pittsburgh, 2021) and Scald (Pittsburgh, 2017).
 Blowout (Pittsburgh, 2013) was a finalist for the National Book Critics Circle Award.
-Her other titles include Ka-Ching!
-(Pittsburgh, 2009), Two and Two (Pittsburgh, 2005), Mille et un Sentiments (Firewheel, 2005), Queen for a Day: Selected and New Poems (Pittsburgh, 2001); The Star-Spangled Banner (Southern Illinois University Press, 1999); and Kinky (Orchises Press, 1997).
-A bilingual edition of her poems, Afortunada de mí (Lucky Me), translated into Spanish by Dagmar Buchholz and David Gonzalez, came out in 2008 with Bartleby Editores (Madrid.)
-She served as guest editor of The Best American Poetry 2013.
+In Which (2024) is a winner of the Rattle Chapbook Prize.
+She and the late Maureen Seaton co-authored five collections, the most recent of which are CAPRICE (Collaborations: Collected, Uncollected, and New) (Sibling Rivalry Press, 2015) and Tilt (Bridwell Press, 2025).
+Her other titles include Ka-Ching!; Two and Two; Queen for a Day: Selected and New Poems; The Star-Spangled Banner; and Kinky.
 Her nonfiction has appeared in The New York Times and her book of lyric essays with Julie Marie Wade is The Unrhymables: Collaborations in Prose (Noctuary Press, 2019).
-A recipient of NEA and Guggenheim Fellowships, she also is a professor at Florida International University in Miami.
+A recipient of NEA and Guggenheim Fellowships, she is a distinguished university professor at Florida International University in Miami.

 Geoff Herbach

-Geoff Herbach (YA Fiction) is the author of nine novels, including those in the Stupid Fast trilogy, Fat Boy vs. The Cheerleaders, and Hooper.
-His books have received the Cybil’s Award for best YA fiction, the Minnesota Book Award, Outstanding Book by a Wisconsin author and have been listed among the year’s best by many organizations, including the American Library Association and the American Booksellers Association.
+Geoff Herbach (YA Fiction, MFA Director) is the author of nine novels and a picture book.
+His books include those in the Stupid Fast trilogy (Sourcebooks), The Miracle Letters of T. Rimberg (Crown), and Hooper (HarperCollins).
+His work has received numerous awards, including the Cybil’s Award for best YA fiction, the Minnesota Book Award, and The Burr/Worzalla Award for Outstanding Artistic Achievement.
+His books have been listed among the year’s best by the American Library Association, the International Literacy Association, the American Booksellers Association, and Bank Street.
 In the past, Geoff wrote and performed comedy and traveled around the country telling weird stories in rock clubs.
-He lives in St. Peter, Minnesota and teaches writing at Minnesota State, Mankato.
-His new book, Cracking the Bell, comes out from Katherine Tegen/HarperCollins in the Fall of 2019.
+He lives in St. Peter, Minnesota.

 Cary Holladay